uviclibraries/death-by-powerpoint/topics.md

 ## Choosing Your Topic
 Choosing a topic is completely up to you of course.
 If you have a topic in mind, or a presentaiton that you need to create, please go ahead and use the topic of your choice.
 If you don't have a topic in mind we will provide you with a published research paper and will lead you through the process of creating a presentation for it.
 The provided research paper is titled, _[Makerspace Workshop Badges: Student Perceptions & Uses of Informal Credentialing](#){:target="_blank"}_.

 It's even better if you have a topic of your own or a topic you are interested in, in which case please follow the instructions for the provided research paper as guidlines as you create your own presentation.
+Some suggestions for presentation topics include:
+- Essay or research paper you have written
+- Article you like
+- Wikipedia article
+-

 Please do not hesitate to ask the instructor leading the workshop if you have any questions, or would like feedback on what you have done so far.

 ## Audience Characteristics & Time Contraints